ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Cold weather clothing provided for the duration of the trip

 - Fully qualified guides and instructors during activities

-This holiday is designed to maximise those Aurora viewing opportunities in two particular ways.
+This holiday is designed to maximise those Northern Lights viewing opportunities in two particular ways.

-Firstly, Utsjoki’s remote location deep in the heart of Northern Lights country means that there is very little artificial light to diminish the clarity of Auroral displays.
+Firstly, Utsjoki’s remote location deep in the heart of Aurora country means that there is very little artificial light to diminish the clarity of the dazzling displays.
 What’s more, your accommodation lies outside the town itself.
 The hotel and cabins enjoy a northerly aspect across the Teno River into Norway and towards some very, very dark skies.

-Secondly, we’ve included four Aurora hunting activities in the company of experienced local guides.
-Nobody knows the terrain (and skies) better than these guys and they’ll be able to show you the very best vantage points for viewing any Auroral displays.
+Secondly, we’ve included dedicated Aurora hunting activities in the company of experienced local guides.
+Nobody knows the terrain (and skies) better and they’ll be able to show you the very best vantage points for viewing a Northern Lights display.

 Photography by K P Kappest

 Upon arrival into Ivalo, you will be greeted at the airport and transferred to Utsjoki which will take approximately two hours.
 It’s a fascinating journey and we suggest that you try counting the number of vehicles that pass you on the road.
 Chances are that you’ll see more reindeer than cars!